treyhakanson/m3/README.md

 ## Visualization

 Visualizations can be generated for any team, and are shown as a 3D scatterplot of a given stat against the physiology (height, weight) of the opposing teams on their schedule.
-For example the following would generate 2 plots, one for PJ Washington and one for Kevin Knox (both of the Kentucky Wildcats), showing their point totals for each game against the physiology of the opposing team:
+For example the following would generate 2 plots, one for PJ Washington and one for Kevin Knox (both of the Kentucky Wildcats), showing their defensive rebounding totals for each game against the physiology of the opposing team:

 ```sh
 python3 visualize.py kentucky drb "Kevin Knox" "PJ Washington"